bdon/tpe_buildings/README.md

 ---
 KML/KMZ Collada models are converted to a postgis table of all building footprints, with a height value based on the highest vertex

-Create a raster tileset using Mapnik labeled by height value
+Create a vector tileset using Tippecanoe labeled by height value

-Use tileset as background in iD editor
+Convert vector to raster tiles for use as a background in iD editor